 Why can we not split the lanes and swim two per lane to get more people swimming?

-The County Order allows for one person for every 75 square feet.
+The County Order allows for one person for every 75 square feet and stay at least 6 feet apart.
 While we can get more people in the pool than one per lane, they still must physically distance.
 Therefore, we can only allow one swimmer per lane.